mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Membership knowledge

-Group membership is itself sensitive information and MLS is designed to drastically limit the amount of persisted metadata.
+Group membership is itself sensitive information and MLS is designed to drastically limit the amount of persistant metadata.
 However, large groups often require an infrastructure which provides server fanout.
 In the case of client fanout, the destinations of a message is known by all clients, hence the server usually does not need this information.
 However, they may learn this information through traffic analysis.
-Unfortunately, in a server side fanout model, the DS can learn that a given client is sending the same message to a set of other clients.
-In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the DS.
+Unfortunately, in a server side fanout model, the Delivery Service can learn that a given client is sending the same message to a set of other clients.
+In addition, there may be applications of MLS in which the group membership list is stored on some server associated with the Delivery Service.

 While this knowledge is not a break of authentication or confidentiality, it is a serious issue for privacy.
 In the case where